shubham-0927/pics-into-sketch/README.md

 # pics-into-sketch
-Converts a photo into pencil sketch
+Converts a photo into pencil sketch by using python library cv2